-Students wishing to appeal academic probation or suspension must do so in writing to the Dean of Graduate Studies within ten (10) working days of the postmark of the letter.
-The Dean will review and reply with a decision within ten (10) working days of receiving the appeal.
-The Dean's decision is the final decision.
+Students wishing to appeal academic probation or suspension must do so in writing to the Provost within ten (10) working days of the postmark of the letter.
+The Provost will review and reply with a decision within ten (10) working days of receiving the appeal.
+The Provost's decision is the final decision.